PowerDNS/pdns/docs/backends/ldap.rst

 ``ldap-secret``
 ^^^^^^^^^^^^^^^

-(default "") : Password for authentication against the object specified by ldap-binddn.
+(default empty) : Password for authentication against the object specified by ldap-binddn.
 Only used when "authmethod" is "simple".

 .. _setting-ldap-krb5-keytab: